choijustina/jekyll-now/_posts/2019-12-03-Building-a-Jekyll-blog.md

 title: TUTORIAL: Building a Jekyll blog with Github Pages
 ---

+# TUTORIAL: Building a Jekyll blog with Github Pages

 After procrastinating on starting a blog for years, this blog only took me 30 minutes to get started.
 I did have to spend some more time familiarizing myself with the specifics of Markdown (my prior knowledge is elementary) but this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) includes all of the basics.

 Based on this [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), I wrote a TLDR version below.
 Please do be sure to at least skim the tutorial as it includes tips I didn't include, useful pictures, and more optional steps.